quilldevtools/docs/docs/2-Mobile App Previews/2-Creating Mobile App Previews.md

 # Controls when the workflow will run.
 It is recommended to run it when a pull request is
 # opened and when the pull request code is updated (synchronized)
 on:
+  # This will enable the creation of no-code UI tests for your mobile app.
+  # Tests are created against the latest app on the main branch
+  push:
+    branches:
+      - "main" # Change to the name of your main branch as needed

+  # This gives you mobile app previews for your pending Pull Request changes
   pull_request:
     types: [opened, synchronize]
     branches: